+Strategic

 New Policy

 12 - Support Safe, Healthy and Inclusive Communities

+13 - Provide Housing to Meet Community Needs

 Most settlements in the District have built-up area boundaries which are defined on Policies Maps.
 Within these settlements there are opportunities for infilling and redevelopment of land to maximise the potential of these areas to accommodate further development.
 Such sites provide opportunity for sustainable development, often well located to existing services and public transport networks, reducing both the need to travel and pressure to build on the countryside.
 Whilst such sites are not normally allocated for development, they are a source of 'unidentified' or 'windfall' sites which make an important contribution to the overall housing land supply.